 - Use cognitive, technical and creative skills to generate and evaluate at an abstract level complex ideas and concepts relevant to economic globalisation and its institutions.

 Your learning will be assessed via a two-hour exam.
-The exam will be open-book, however, we will set a word-count limit.
-In this way, structure, cohesion, and logic will be favoured over the regurgitation of raw information.
+Structure, cohesion, and logic will be favoured over the regurgitation of raw information.

 There are no prerequisites for this module.
 This is deliberate.
 As is evident from the synopsis above, the study of international economic law is essential to your understanding of the operation of both global capitalism and the global economy.
 A prerequisite would simply place an additional barrier between you and vital information.